-In Danville, California, the government imposes a tax (a legally-mandated payment made to the government) on real property.
-"Real property" is specified as any piece of land, or object permanently or semi-permanently attached to the land (such as buildings, trees, minerals, etc.).
+In Danville, Illinois, the government imposes a tax (a legally-mandated payment made to the government) on real property.
+"Real property" is defined as any piece of land, or object permanently or semi-permanently affixed to the land (such as buildings, trees, minerals, etc.).

-How Property Tax is Calculated in Danville, California
+How Property Tax is Calculated in Danville, Illinois

-In order to impose this tax, the government of Danville, California initially has to decide the taxable value of a piece of property.
+In order to impose this tax, the government of Danville, Illinois first has to determine the taxable value of a piece of property.

-How A Danville, California Property Tax Attorney Can Help.
+How A Danville, Illinois Property Tax Attorney Can Help.